ademakov/MainMemory/README.md

 ## Single-Threaded and Multi-Threaded Builds

-MainMemory can be built in one of two configurations:
+MainMemory can be built in one of the two configurations:

 - single-threaded
 - or multi-threaded (SMT).

-For the former build config it like this:
+For the former option, run the configure script as follows:

 ```
 > ./configure --disable-smp
 ```

-For the later build config it like this:
+For the later option, run the configure script as follows:

 ```
 > ./configure --enable-smp